karl-cardenas-coding/mywhoop/README.md

+## Overview

+MyWhoop was created to help faciliate ownership of your data and allow you to interfact with your own data in different ways than what Whoop may offer.

 ## Environment Variables

-The following environment variables are available.
+The following environment variables are available for use with MyWhoop.

 | Variable | Description | Required |
 |---|----|---|